-It would seem that the natural solution is to ban all of the types of messages in Premise 1, but that would create a very stiff atmosphere.
-Natural communication has interstitial content that not only define the tone, but also the texture, to the conversation.
+So you might ask, why not just reduce all the fluff all together?
+After all, it would seem that the natural solution is to ban all of the types of messages in Premise 1, but that would create a very stiff atmosphere.
+Natural communication has interstitial content that not only define the tone, but also adds texture, to the conversation.
 Adding jokes, thoughts, feelings and other small concerns may be irrelevant, but they still communicate other dimensions around the content.
-What are between the lines are equally as important as the lines themselves.
+What lie between the lines are equally as important as the lines themselves.

 Censoring speech to only what is "important" also makes people feel inhibited from fully expressing their thoughts, which is the point of having a chat-based communication platform in the first place.
 So, while not everything is important or relevant, not everything has to be, either.
 We should encourage others to express whatever they want to express.

 Premise 3: Not every message applies to you